New York high-speed rail: Buffalo to Toronto

-New York State Assemblyman Sam Hoyt of Buffalo has been active in promoting high-speed cross-border rail service.
-He maintains that a Toronto high-speed rail service has the potential to increase environmentally-friendly traffic and decrease congestion on the Peace Bridge.
+Former New York State Assemblyman Sam Hoyt of Buffalo had been active in promoting high-speed cross-border rail service.
+He maintained that a Toronto high-speed rail service had the potential to increase environmentally-friendly traffic and decrease congestion on the Peace Bridge.
 The existing passenger rail link is served by Amtrak and Via Rail.

 Binghamton to New York City

 Senator Charles Schumer and others have proposed passenger rail service from Binghamton, New York, along former Delaware, Lackawanna and Western Railroad trackage, via Scranton, PA and the Lackawanna Cutoff in New Jersey to New York City, which would provide the Southern Tier with intercity passenger rail for the first time in decades.
 The right-of-way from Binghamton to Scranton and along the Lackawanna Cutoff are suitable for high-speed service, although the rest of the route (which passes through the Pocono Mountains) is not, so it has sometimes been proposed to make the service high-speed where it is suitable.
-The route currently does not have rail service, although the Lackawanna Cutoff is in the process of having rail service restored by approximately 2018.
+The route currently does not have rail service, although the Lackawanna Cutoff is in the process of having rail service restored.
 As of January 2010, Scranton, PA and Binghamton, NY did not win high-speed rail funding announced by President Obama.
 The only funded high-speed rail project in Pennsylvania is between Harrisburg and Philadelphia.
 However, construction on the cutoff at the New Jersey end of the cutoff began in late 2011.

 This route would also require connection of the Binghamton line to the Empire Corridor to avoid a dead end, most likely through the existing New York, Susquehanna and Western Railway's northernmost branches to either Syracuse or Utica; the former Delaware, Lackawanna and Western Railroad line that connected the cutoff to Buffalo via a route through the Southern Tier and Finger Lakes is mostly abandoned.
 In any of these cases, the terrain is not favorable to high-speed rail service and would have to switch to conventional rail in this section.